CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

    "ICE_SPVAL", "string", "unused", "UnDeFiNeD" "ICE_RUNLENGTH", "string", "batch run length default", "  00:10:00"
-   "ICE_ACCOUNT", "string", "batch account number", "set by icepack.setup or by default" "ICE_QUEUE", "string", "batch queue name", "set by cice.setup or by default" "ICE_THREADED", "true,false", "force threading in compile, will always compile threaded if NTHRDS is gt 1", "false" "NICELYR", "integer", "number of vertical layers in the ice", "7" "NSNWLYR", "integer", "number of vertical layers in the snow", "1"
+   "ICE_ACCOUNT", "string", "batch account number", "set by icepack.setup or by default" "ICE_QUEUE", "string", "batch queue name", "set by icepack.setup or by default" "ICE_THREADED", "true,false", "force threading in compile, will always compile threaded if NTHRDS is gt 1", "false" "NICELYR", "integer", "number of vertical layers in the ice", "7" "NSNWLYR", "integer", "number of vertical layers in the snow", "1"